Automatic and seamless connections for brain aneurysm mesh

 By Piotr Fröhlich

-Earlier this year, we were faced with a great challenge that consisted of several other, hidden challenges.
-For our client – BIOMODEX® – we were supposed to, automatically, connect the inflows and outflows of a segmented 3D model of a brain aneurysm to points in a 3D space – and do so seamlessly.
+Earlier this year, we faced a great challenge that consisted of several other, hidden challenges.
+For our client – BIOMODEX® – we were supposed to, automatically, connect the inflows and outflows of a segmented 3D model of a brain aneurysm [1] to points in a 3D space – and do so seamlessly.

 Figure 1